angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 people just wanted to play!

 The event was 32 players.
 5 round swiss with a cut to top 4.
-There were also two "bonus top 4s" for 5th to 8th place and 9th to 12th place respectively.
+There were also two *bonus top 4s* for 5th to 8th place and 9th to 12th place respectively.
 The entire top 4 prized and the winners of the bonus top 4s also won some goodies.
 First place was a Revised Underground Sea, second a Revised Taiga and various other delicious staples for 3rd/4th and the bonus top 4 winners.